chrispmaag/lstm_imdb_sentiment/README.md

 ![model_results](https://github.com/chrispmaag/lstm_imdb_sentiment/blob/main/images/model_results.jpg)

 We can then evaluate the model on random reviews from Rotten Tomatoes.
+For each sample movie review, the model returns a raw prediction score (between 0 and 1) and a predicted class (negative or positive).

 The model correctly predicts negative sentiment for the following reviews:
 ![negative1](https://github.com/chrispmaag/lstm_imdb_sentiment/blob/main/images/negative1.jpg)
 ![negative2](https://github.com/chrispmaag/lstm_imdb_sentiment/blob/main/images/negative2.jpg)